-Additionally, of course, the AOL channels (and other websites started by far-thinkers) were to be a platform for advertising, which although it had yet to seriously arrive, was making corporate types salivate with anticipation (Google brilliantly cracked that nut!).
+Additionally, of course, the AOL channels (and other websites started by far-thinkers) were to be a platform for advertising, which although it had yet to seriously arrive, was making some business-minded early adopters salivate with anticipation (eventually Google would brilliantly crack that nut!).

-Anyway, likely using a browser called Netscape Navigator, Mr. Yoxon (whose day job was website development for a government agency) independently beavered away at locating and listing automotive websites as he rather enjoyed cars (owned a Fox-bodied 5.0L Mustang) and liked “surfing the web.”
+Anyway, likely using a browser called Netscape Navigator, Mr. Yoxon (whose day job was website development for a government agency) independently beavered away at locating and listing automotive websites as he rather enjoyed cars (owned a Fox-bodied 5.0L Mustang) and liked — as we used to say — “surfing the web.”
 That evolved into offering images and articles about cars in Canada and the belief that possibly his site could itself be a popular online destination.

 Heck, people began apparently talking to themselves in public – an activity formerly described as a mental disorder – obliviously using their new “cellphones” on the bus or sidewalk.
-And what was a “cell,” anyway?
-Who knew?
-But apparently we all needed a “Blackberry” so we could send and receive “email” on it.
-These technologies were transformative, and really, it all seemed to be happening at once.
+And we all needed a “Blackberry” so we could send and receive “email” on it.
+In retrospect, these technologies were truly transformational, and really, it all seemed to be happening at once.

-And think about this: in the late 90s, the above-mentioned Netscape Navigator had only been available for a couple of years (Netscape formed in 1994 as Mosaic Communications Corporation).
-Sure, web browsers enabled everyone with a computer to access the web, but as I say, there wasn’t actually much decent content on the web to browse (hence AOL’s play).
+The above-mentioned Netscape Navigator had itself only been available for a couple of years (Netscape formed in 1994 as Mosaic Communications Corporation).
+And sure, web browsers enabled everyone with a computer to access the web, but as I say, there wasn’t actually much content on the web to browse (hence AOL’s play).
 Nonetheless, things were ramping up fast.

 So this was the world in which CanadianDriver.com began and grew, although from the beginning it had an old-timey, handbuilt, consumer orientation; Mr. Yoxon being possessed of a rather thrifty disposition when it came to investment.

-For editorial content, Mr. Yoxon arranged second-publishing rights with several Canadian automotive writers, enabling them to make a few extra dollars on articles they’d already published in the mainstream (print) media.
-True, CanadianDriver.com typically paid only a fraction of the rate expected for first-publishing rights, but for journalists it was still a welcome new source of revenue.
+To boost editorial content, second-publishing rights were acquired with several Canadian automotive writers, enabling them to make a few extra dollars on articles they’d already published in the mainstream (print) media.
+True, CanadianDriver.com typically paid only a fraction of the rate expected for first-publishing rights, but for freelance journalists it was still a welcome new source of revenue.
 And it gave the site some “name” writers.

 In addition to building the website from scratch using HTML, Mr. Yoxon also contributed his own articles and updated the site five days a week, typically doing so sometime around midnight Sunday to Thursday.
 Head office was the basement of his suburban house (during this period his wife rarely saw him, and apparently was not amused).

 Soon enough, Mr. Yoxon needed help.
 He had stumbled on a characteristic of websites that would doom many: operating them takes significant and ongoing management, resources and investment.
-CanadianDriver.com wasn’t supposed to be a hobby site, and running it professionally was becoming a full-time job.
+Because CanadianDriver wasn’t a hobby site, running it professionally was becoming a full-time job.
 Many full-time jobs, in fact.
-Effectively, the site was becoming a daily automotive “newspaper,” that required content, editing, layout, advertising and technical support (everything except the printing).
+Effectively, the site was becoming a daily automotive “newspaper” that required content, editing, layout, advertising and technical support (everything except the printing).
 Not helping was the revenue-generating advertising that web pioneers expected failed to quickly arrive.
-Early sites, like any early business, had to be propped up with lots of sweat equity and personal dollars if they were to survive.

 Greg was the Editor, preparing and assembling news and editorial for publication following a weekly schedule that he developed (typically three or four reviews or features plus a half-dozen news items each day).
 Grant kept the “back end” of the website in order and worked on generating advertising revenue (we already had an arrangement with an ad’ “repping” agency in Toronto, but it was generating a pittance).
-I effectively became the public face of CanadianDriver.com, attempting to raise its profile and build its reputation among manufacturers, advertising agencies and consumers as a credible, professional, high-quality outlet that could compete — indeed, become part of — mainstream media.
-We each contributed articles and images to CanadianDriver while working for the “established” media as automobile journalists (Grant eventually leaving his government job).
+I effectively became the “public face” of CanadianDriver.com, attempting to raise its profile and build its reputation among manufacturers and consumers as a credible, professional, high-quality outlet that could compete — indeed, become part of — mainstream media.

 Greg and I were Vice Presidents; Grant was President.
-In reality, we were simultaneously publishers, writers and technology entrepreneurs, although few people in the mainstream media took websites or us seriously at all.
-In fact, websites were typically a subject of derision by print publishers and many print journalists alike, and almost completely disregarded as legitimate sources of information by them.
-Who could blame them?
-Just as Kodak was wedded to film, newspapers were wedded to print.
-It was hard for them to imagine a viable alternative.
+In reality, we were simultaneously publishers, journalists and technology entrepreneurs (although it was hard to explain that when someone asked, “What do you do?”).
+Few people (not all) in the mainstream media took websites or us seriously.
+In fact, websites were typically a subject of derision by print publishers and many print journalists alike, and almost completely disregarded as legitimate sources of information.

 In addition to churning out articles, CanadianDriver included images.
-Thousands of them; eventually hundreds of thousands, maybe millions of them.
+Thousands of them; eventually hundreds of thousands of them.
 And they were scalable, because our primitive tracking tools indicated that people loved pictures of cars, especially big pictures of cars (we even determined that dashboards held particular appeal, so we increased our output of those).

-Meanwhile, we three were contributing articles to newspapers owned by what was then the CanWest Global media empire.
-That company owned newspapers from coast-to-coast in Canada, including those in big-city markets like Montreal, Edmonton, Toronto, Calgary, Vancouver, Ottawa and dozens of small-town newspapers, too.
+For a time, as well as writing for CanadianDriver, we three were also contributing articles to newspapers owned by what was then the CanWest Global media empire.
+That company operated newspapers from coast-to-coast in Canada, including those in big-city markets like Montreal, Edmonton, Toronto, Calgary, Vancouver, Ottawa and dozens of small-town newspapers, too.
 Publish an article in one paper, and the others would pick it up.
-In that way we were able to benefit from deep national coverage and build content and visibility for ourselves and for CanadianDriver.com, which we would discreetly mention in our print articles whenever possible.
+In that way we were able to benefit from broad and deep national coverage and build content and visibility for ourselves and for CanadianDriver.com, which we would discreetly mention in our print articles whenever possible.